MicrosoftDocs/cpp-docs/docs/cppcx/wrl-integration-c-cx.md

 The following code snippet demonstrates using WRL and [!INCLUDE[cppwrl_short](includes/cppwrl-short-md.md)] to consume [!INCLUDE[wrt](includes/wrt-md.md)] classes and examine a metadata file.

-The example is taken from a code snippet in the [Building Windows Store apps forum](http://social.msdn.microsoft.com/Forums/winappswithnativecode/thread/211ef583-db11-4e55-926b-6d9ab53dbdb4).
+The example is taken from a code snippet in the Building Microsoft Store apps forum.
 The author of this code snippet offers the following disclaimers and stipulations:

 1. C++ doesn't provide specific APIs to reflect on [!INCLUDE[wrt](includes/wrt-md.md)] types, but Windows metadata files (.winmd) for a type are fully compliant with CLR metadata files.
 Windows provides the new metadata discovery APIs (RoGetMetaDataFile) to get to the .winmd file for a given type.
 However, these APIs are of limited use to C++ developers because you can't instantiate a class.